Goa fell to Indian troops on December 19th 1961.

 San Martín and his forces liberated Peru and proclaimed its independence from Spain on July 28th, 1821.
 Richard Cavendish charts the life of one of the leading figures of the South American wars of independence.

-What role did Simon Bolivar play in the history of Venezuela's declaration of independence from Spain?
-Here John Lynch argues that the history of Spanish American independence is incomprehensible without him.
+What role did Simon Bolivar play in the history of Latin America's independence from Spain?

 Too little attention has been given to the multiracial make-up of the British Home Front.
 Given that race was such a central issue throughout the...